Assets Author API (2026.04-experimental)

 required

-string or number or Array of any or object
+string or number or Array of any or object or boolean (PatchValue)

 The information to place at the location indicated by the path parameter